College Writing: A Go-to Guide for APA Format

 - 1-inch margin on all sides

-- Font: 12-point, Times New Roman (or a few select others)
+- Font should be 12-point, Times New Roman (or a few select others)

 - Include title page, abstract, body, and references